signalogic/SigSRF_SDK/mediaTest_readme.md

 A log file example showing incoming SID packets and buffer output DTX expansion is included in [Packet Log](#user-content-packetlog_main) below.

-If DTX handling is enabled with the SigSRF background process, then the user program does not need to call APIs or make any other intervention.
+DTX handling is enabled by default in pktlib packet/media work threads; user applications do not need to call APIs or make any other intervention.

 <a name="VariablePtimes"></a>
 ## Variable Ptimes